Saad-27/Stock-Prediction-Machine-Learning-/README.md

 Experimenting with Hyperparameters:

-If you wish to experiment with different hyperparameters, modify the best_params dictionary in model_training.py and retrain the model.
+If you want to experiment with different hyperparameters, modify the best_params dictionary in model_training.py and retrain the model.